-- Low Maintenance – Maintenance is much simpler, as the only part likely to wear is the grate.
-This may need to be replaced every few years, depending on its construction material, amount of use, frequency of cleaning and winter storage.
+Maintenance is much simpler, as the only part likely to wear out is the grate.
+This may need to be replaced every few years, depending on the material, amount of use, frequency of cleaning, and winter storage.

-- It’s a Smokehouse – A grill full of burning embers will easily double as a smoker (although they are NOT generally capable of achieving a multi-hour cold smoke).
+A grill full of burning embers will easily double as a smoker – although these are NOT generally capable of achieving a multi-hour cold smoke.
 After a couple of barbecues, you’ll figure out the temperatures and times needed to enjoy that smokehouse flavor.

-- Lightweight – For camping, a picnic or a clambake where you need to bring your grill along with you, charcoal’s the way to go.
-Not only is the cooker itself usually lighter because it’s made with fewer parts, carrying a bag of coal is much lighter than 20 pounds of propane will be.
+For camping, a picnic, or a clambake where you need to bring your grill along with you, charcoal’s the way to go.
+Not only is the cooker itself usually lighter with most models because it’s made with fewer parts, carrying a bag of coal is much lighter than 20 pounds of propane will be.

-On the other hand, there are those who enjoy the hands-on process of charcoal – much like the reverence for a traditional tea pouring ceremony, the true blue charcoal user sees the act as an homage to the grilling gods.
+On the other hand, there are those who enjoy the hands-on process of cooking with charcoal – the most dedicated charcoal user sees the act as an homage to the grilling gods.